bimrocket/bimrocket/README.md

 - Multiple selection of objects.
 - Edition of the model structure and the object properties.
 - Dynamic sectioning of models.
+- Vertex and egde snapping in measure and draw tools.
 - Scripting tool.
 - Object controllers (programs that change the object state)
 - Load IFC files directly from local disk or the web server.
 Support for multiple IFC schemas (IFC2x3, IFC4, ...).